Gailor Hunt Has Been Recognized As One Of The BEST Family Law Firms By Raleigh Residents Three Years In A Row!

 Note: Our Podcast, “A Year and a Day: Divorce Without Destruction”, was created to be heard, but we provide text transcripts to make this information accessible to everyone.
 All transcripts on our website are created using a combination of speech recognition software and human transcribers and could contain errors.

 Jaime Davis: Welcome to Episode 1 of Season 5 of “A Year and a Day.”
-I’m your host, Jamie Davis.
+I’m your host, Jaime Davis.

 Today, I’ll be speaking with author Kimberly Ewertz.
 After 12 years of marriage in 1990, Kimberly filed for divorce, propelling her and her then 10 year old son into a journey of irrevocable change.
 That journey is the impetus for her first book, Family Redefined: Childhood Reflections on the Impact of Divorce, which is a collection of testimonies by adult children of divorce.
 Ms. Ewertz currently resides in Gil, California with her husband, Steven and her two dogs, Murphy and Charlie.